 Auto Trader is essentially a massive private online marketplace for selling your car.
-However, if you want to sell your car privately, it is far from the only option to list your car for sale!
+However, if you want to sell your car privately, it’s far from the only option to list your car for sale.

 Even Facebook (as they have with so many aspects of modern life) have muscled their way onto the online car selling arena.
-With Facebook, you’ll be able source potential local buyers on Facebook Marketplace and you can easily sell effectively in your local area.
+With Facebook, you’ll be able to source potential local buyers on Facebook Marketplace and you can easily sell effectively in your local area.

 There are other drawbacks as well as a private seller.
 When selling your car privately, you are never guaranteed to get a good deal and fees do vary significantly between sites.

-You will also have to show your car to potential buyers, hagglers and time-wasters, as well as keeping track of any offers you receive and the all-important paperwork.
+You’ll also have to show your car to potential buyers, hagglers, and time-wasters, as well as keeping track of any offers you receive and the all-important paperwork.

 The process of finding a buyer privately, either on Auto Trader or elsewhere, can therefore be a lengthy and frustrating process.

 Online car buyers – perfect Auto Trader alternatives?

 Online car buying websites have become some of the most popular Auto Trader alternatives.
 They take the hassle and stress out of the process of selling your car by securing a quick, instant sale online.